14 national parks near Adelaide with toilets

 - Belair National Park: Playford Lake, Main Oval, Gums Oval, Pines 1 & 2, Government Farm 1 & 2, Adventure Playground, Joseph Fisher, Willows Picnic Area, Karka Picnic Area, Long Gully.

-- Cleland Conservation Park: Waterfall Gully, Mount Lofty Summit, Cleland Wildlife Park.
+- Cleland National Park: Waterfall Gully, Mount Lofty Summit, Cleland Wildlife Park.

 - Cobbler Creek Recreation Park: Near the playground at the Smith Road/Bridge Road entrance.

-- Deep Creek Conservation Park: Park Headquarters, Stringybark Campground, Tapanappa Campground, Trig Campground and Picnic Area, Cobbler Hill Campground.
+- Deep Creek National Park: Park Headquarters, Stringybark Campground, Tapanappa Campground, Trig Campground and Picnic Area, Cobbler Hill Campground.

 - Granite Island Recreation Park: Near the Horse Tram stop.

-- Morialta Conservation Park: Stradbroke Road Picnic Area, Resource Centre, Trailhead.
+- Morialta Conservation Park: Stradbroke Road Picnic Area, Trailhead.

 - Newland Head Conservation Park: Waitpinga Campground, Waitpinga Beach, Parsons Beach.